BioPhys-Tech-Lab/geo-algo/README.md

 **Geo-Algo** is a sophisticated computer vision platform designed to bridge the gap between 2D geological imagery and 3D architectural/mineralogical analysis.
 Utilizing an ensemble of specialized deep-learning models, it offers high-accuracy robust classification, fully automated 3D mesh reconstruction, and rich geological context generation all from simple 2D rock images.

 ---
+##📥 Dataset & Pre-trained Models
+Due to their massive size, the full dataset and the compiled ensemble weights are hosted externally.
+You must download the model weights to run inferences locally.

+##🪨 Dataset (Zenodo): The complete 70,000 augmented image dataset covering 63 distinct mineralogical classes is available open-access on Zenodo.
+[Download Dataset Here (Zenodo) -> https://drive.google.com/drive/folders/1CIjmAcxCM40NxCHJ4xHa7kPSw2I-Qqe2?usp=sharing]

+##🧠 Model Weights (Google Drive): Download the pre-trained .pth ensemble models required for classification.
+[Download Weights Here (Google Drive) -> ].
+Note: Place all downloaded .pth files directly into the root directory of this repository.
+---
 ## 🌟 Key Features

 ### 1. 🧠 Dynamic Ensemble Classification Architecture